 Please view the Application Guidelines PDF for information on what to include in your submission.
 If you’d like to advertise this posting, feel free to use our Scholarship Poster.
 Applicants should be enrolled in their educational program in September of the scholarship year.

 Please email your application directly to ALMS firstname.lastname@example.org.
 If you have any problems or questions in general, please call (780) 702-ALMS or email us.
-The 2020 scholarship application has been awarded.
-The competition for the 2021 scholarship will open in Spring 2021.

 |Recipient||Year Awarded||Program Title|